Integrate TiDB Cloud Branching (Beta) with GitHub

-If you use GitHub for application development, you can integrate TiDB Cloud Serverless branching into your GitHub CI/CD pipeline, which lets you automatically test your pull requests with branches without affecting the production database.
+If you use GitHub for application development, you can integrate TiDB Cloud Branching into your GitHub CI/CD pipeline, which lets you automatically test your pull requests with branches without affecting the production database.

 In the integration process, you will be prompted to install the TiDB Cloud Branching GitHub App.
-The app can automatically manage TiDB Cloud Serverless branches according to pull requests in your GitHub repository.
-For example, when you create a pull request, the app will create a corresponding branch for your TiDB Cloud Serverless cluster, in which you can work on new features or bug fixes in isolation without affecting the production database.
+The app can automatically manage branches of your TiDB Cloud Starter or TiDB Cloud Essential instance according to pull requests in your GitHub repository.
+For example, when you create a pull request, the app will create a corresponding branch for your TiDB Cloud Starter or Essential instance, in which you can work on new features or bug fixes in isolation without affecting the production database.

 This document covers the following topics:

-1. How to integrate TiDB Cloud Serverless branching with GitHub
+- How to integrate TiDB Cloud Branching with GitHub

-3. How to build a branching-based CI workflow to test every pull request using branches rather than the production cluster
+- How to build a branching-based CI workflow to test every pull request using branches rather than the production TiDB Cloud Starter or Essential instance

 Before you begin